Optically Probing Tunable Band Topology in Atomic Monolayers

 After a unitary transformation, $H$ becomes \begin{widetext}

 \end{widetext} where $\theta_{\tau}=(1/2)\cos^{-1} \left[(\bar M - \tau U)/\sqrt{(\bar M - \tau U)^2+36\lambda_R^2}\right]$, $k_{\pm} = k_x \pm i k_y$, $k_{\pm\tau} = k_x \pm i \tau k_y$.
-The conduction and valence band (CB, VB) edges at $K$ are $E_{1, 4} = \lambda_{SO} \pm U \pm M_{A, B}$, $E_{2, 3} = - \lambda_{SO}- \Delta M \pm \sqrt{(U-\bar M)^2+36\lambda_R^2}$, while at $K'$ they are $E_{2, 3}'=\lambda_{SO}\mp U \pm M_{B, A}$, $E_{1,4}'$ $= - \lambda_{SO}+\Delta M \pm\sqrt{(U+\bar M )^2+36\lambda_R^2}$, with $\bar M = (M_A+M_B)/2$ and $\Delta M = (M_A-M_B)/2$.
+The conduction and valence band (CB, VB) edges at $K$ are $E_{1, 4} = \lambda_{SO} \pm U \pm M_{A, B}$, $E_{2, 3} = - \lambda_{SO}- \Delta M \pm \sqrt{(U-\bar M)^2+36\lambda_R^2}$, while at $K'$ they are $E_{2, 3}'=\lambda_{SO}\mp U \pm M_{B, A}$, $E_{1,4}'$ $= - \lambda_{SO}+\Delta M \pm\sqrt{(U+\bar M )^2+36\lambda_R^2}$, with $\bar M = (M_A+M_B)/2$ and $\Delta M = (M_A-M_B)/2$~\cite{Note:SM}.

-Figures~2(a) and (b) reveal that this explicit dependence of the band-edge energies on the staggered potential is inequivalent in the two valleys, such that we can reach a critical $U_c=\bar M$ for the CB crossing at $K'$, just as depicted in Fig.~1(b).
-This valley asymmetry is the result of the nonzero $U$ and $\Delta M$, where $U$ can be directly controlled by the $\mathcal{E}$-field: at $\mathcal{E}=\mathcal{E}_c$ there is CB reversal at $K'$ for electrical control of the winding number.
+Figures~2(a) and (b) reveal that this explicit dependence of the band-edge energies on the staggered potential is inequivalent in the two valleys, such that we can reach a critical value $U_c=\bar M$ for the CB crossing at $K'$, just as depicted in Fig.~1(b).
+This valley asymmetry is the result of the nonzero $U$ and $\Delta M$, where $U$ can be directly controlled by the $\mathcal{E}$-field: at $\mathcal{E}=\mathcal{E}_c$ there is CB reversal at $K'$ for electrical control of the winding number, as further discussed in Ref.~\cite{Note:SM}.

 Since the pair of bands with smallest gap has the largest contribution to the lowest-energy exciton, we apply L\"{o}wdin's perturbation theory~\cite{Winkler:2003} and downfold $\tilde{H}_{\tau}$ to the lower CB and upper VB.
 In the regimes (I): $0<U<\bar M$, and (II): $U>\bar M$, the downfolded $\tilde{H}_{\tau}$ at the $K'$ valley, up to the linear order in $k$, is given by